 A NoSQL (Not Only SQL) document database transcends the limitations of an RDBMS that have prevented marketers from providing customers with personalization at the speed and scale necessary to deliver a real-time, dynamic customer experience across channels and devices.

-My colleague Ian Clayton and I will present a session about NoSQL databases at TRANSCEND19, Redpoint Global’s second customer conference, April 3-5 in Boston.
-During our session, “Use Cases and Practical Applications for NoSQL and Document Databases” (April 4, 10:30 a.m.), we will explore how the maturation of database technologies meshes perfectly with the marketing trend toward personalization, how a NoSQL document database delivers value and the key use cases for marketers using Redpoint Data Management (DM) or Red Point Integration (RPI) to unify inbound and outbound marketing with a NoSQL document database.
+I will present a session about NoSQL databases at TRANSCEND19, Redpoint Global’s second customer conference, April 3-5 in Boston.
+During our session, “Use Cases and Practical Applications for NoSQL and Document Databases” (April 4, 10:30 a.m.), we will explore how the maturation of database technologies meshes perfectly with the marketing trend toward personalization, how a NoSQL document database delivers value and the key document database use cases for marketers using Redpoint Data Management (DM) or Red Point Integration (RPI) to unify inbound and outbound marketing with a NoSQL document database.

 Marketing Transformation with Data Consolidation